 Each component must be satisfied before the prospective provider can be considered qualified.
 If the applicant fails to successfully satisfy any of the components, the application will be returned and the applicant may reapply following attendance of another Prospective Provider Information Session which will be held quarterly.
-Each resubmission requires attendance at a Prospective Provider Information Session.
+Each resubmission requires attendance at a Prospective Provider Information Session no more than sixty (60) days prior to the application (re)submission date.

 When the EPD Waiver Branch receives the Medicaid Waiver application and the required supplemental materials, the documentation is reviewed by provider readiness review committee (PRC).
-The Provider Review Committee is a committee composed of representatives from LTCA Staff.
+The Provider Review Committee is a committee composed of representatives from Long Term Care Administration (LTCA) Staff.
 LTCA staff may include or consult with the Division of Quality & Health Outcomes, the Division of Public and Private Provider Services and the Healthcare Policy & Research Administration when needed.
 The Provider Review Committee is charged with the responsibility to review each "new" application and actively participate in the screening and selection or denial process.
+Within seven (7) days of receipt of a complete application, LTCA forwards all financial components to the Office of Rates, Reimbursement and Financial Analysis (ORRFA) for review.

-An assigned Committee chair is responsible for coordinating and scheduling all activities related to reviewing, discussing, meeting and reporting final determinations from the committee The LTCA staff complete the EPD Provider Qualification Checklist to begin the review.
+An assigned Committee chair is responsible for coordinating and scheduling all activities related to reviewing, discussing, meeting and reporting final determinations from the committee.
+The LTCA staff complete the EPD Provider Qualification Checklist to begin the review.
 The assigned LTCA staff persons will review reports, if applicable, from other District, federal and or state agencies and evaluate results/outcomes.